Paulmicha/css-organization/README.md

 Our present goal is to progressively publish a growing [library of open-source components](https://github.com/reusable-components), so that other projects can reuse these just like any other NPM package.

-One of the main challenge is defining the "boundaries" between components, which can be very subjective.
-Here's some advice from a javascript perspective : *"[don't overdo components](http://calmm-js.github.io/documentation/training/#/9/3) - Your components should do something substantial.
+One of the main challenge is defining the "boundaries" between components, which can be very subjective - see the *Component Boundaries* and *Shell/Content Pattern* above.
+Here's some more advice from a javascript perspective : *"[don't overdo components](http://calmm-js.github.io/documentation/training/#/9/3) - Your components should do something substantial.
 Does it have a non-trivial model ?
 Is it a combination of elements you use in lots of places ?"*

 Here's [@benfrain's (eCSS) example structure](http://ecss.io/chapter5.html) :
 ```